blockmatic-icebox/dev-resources/readme.md

 # PowerStack Resources

-A curated collection of tutorials, talks, guidelines and tools for performant applications.
+A curated collection of tutorials, talks, guidelines and tools for building performant applications.

 __Blockchain, GraphQL, Functional JS, TypeScript, NextJS, Zustand, Stitches, Framer, Fluid Layout with Grid and Flex.__